karimzakir02/Sales-Toronto/README.md

 # Sales Data Engineering Project
 Welcome to my Sales Data Engineering Project!
-The project is currently deployed using Linode.
+The project is in its beta stage and is currently deployed using Linode.
 You can find the website [here](http://172.105.19.211).
 I am planning to purchase a domain for the website soon.

 If you have any feedback, I would love to hear from you!
 Feel free to open a GitHub issue or message me on [LinkedIn](https://www.linkedin.com/in/karim-zakir-172124171/)